angelobreuer/localtunnel.net/README.md

 ## CLI

-You can change the options as you need, here is a list of options the client offers:
+You can change the options as you need.
+Here is a list of options the client offers:

 ```
 Usage: